Aller au contenu principal

 • Two-dimensional (2D) cell culture has been the method used to culture cells since the early 1900s but has many limitations due to 2D models inaccurately representing tissue cells in vitro

-• 3D tissue model of the human airways EpiAlveolar (MatTek) was engineered to provide human-relevant results in an easy-to-use in vitro system
+• 3D tissue model of the human airways EpiAlveolar (MatTek) was engine

 Quickly qualify